FPtje/GLuaFixer/README.md

 - `prettyprint_spaceAfterBraces`: Put a space between all curly braces
 - `prettyprint_spaceEmptyParens`: Put a space between empty parentheses (e.g. `( )`).
 Only applies when `prettyprint_spaceAfterParens` is set
 - `prettyprint_spaceEmptyBraces`: Put a space between empty braces (e.g. `{ }`).
 Only applies when `prettyprint_spaceAfterBraces` is set
+- `prettyprint_spaceAfterLabel`: Put a space after a `::label::` statement
 - `prettyprint_semicolons`: Clutter the script with semicolons after every damn statement
 - `prettyprint_cStyle`: Use C style operators and comments everywhere
 - `prettyprint_indentation`: What to use for indentation.
 Any string is valid, but some amount of spaces or `"\t"` is recommended
 - `prettyprint_spaceBeforeComma`: Whether to place a space before every comma
 - `prettyprint_spaceAfterComma`: Whether to place a space after every comma
+- `prettyprint_rejectInvalidCode`: Whether not to pretty print when the code is syntactically invalid

 ## Other options